jgilbert20/MakernetSimple/README.md

 ## How to get started

+Head over to the [link above](extras/product-documentation/Knob/Makernet-Knob-GM1200PTH.md) to learn how to use the Makernet Knob, download the libraries, and get your new hardware woring!

-This repository serves both as central documentation site for Makernet as well as a downloadable software library.
+This github repository serves both as central documentation site for Makernet as well as a downloadable software library.

 To buy MakernetSimple products, head over to my Tindie store.